 After the big tandem crossover tour 2016 Ewa and Roland settled in Graz/Austria, where they advocate for bicycle-friendly urban development and run the crossover network.

 Jonas Eberlein was born in Erlangen/Germany, took a degree in Oriental studies in Erlangen, Aleppo and Mainz.
 He has worked in the field of education and academic cooperation in Moscow for several years.
 In 2017 he initiated the bicycle festival „200 years on two wheels“ with the German Embassy in Moscow to commemorate Karl von Drais’s great invention.
-At present Jonas works as Bicycle Transport Planner at VAR+ in Darmstadt/Germany.
+At present Jonas works as bicycle transport coordinator at Hessen Mobil in Fulda/Germany.

 In summer 2017 Jonas read about the Tandem Crossover initiative and invited Ewa and Roland to present their campaign at the Winter Cycling Congress 2018 in Moscow.
 As a team of three, they interviewed Ayrat Khayrullin, Mayor of Almetyevsk/Russia and invited him to cycle the Russian-German tandem with citizens and with Morten Kabell, Mayor of Copenhagen.